Song dynasty: Economy

 City views of the Song dynasty from paintings.
 Clockwise from upper left: A Northern Song dynasty (960–1127) era Chinese painting of a water-powered mill for grain, with surrounding river transport.
 The bridge scene from Zhang Zeduan's (1085–1145) painting Along the River During Qingming Festival.
 Ships depicted in Along the River During Qingming Festival.
 Leifeng Pagoda during the Southern Song dynasty by Li Song.

 The Song dynasty had one of the most prosperous and advanced economies in the medieval world.
 Song Chinese invested their funds in joint stock companies and in multiple sailing vessels at a time when monetary gain was assured from the vigorous overseas trade and domestic trade along the Grand Canal and Yangtze River.
 Both private and government-controlled industries met the needs of a growing Chinese population in the Song; prominent merchant families and private businesses were allowed to occupy industries that were not already government-operated monopolies.
-Economic historians emphasize this toleration of market mechanisms over population growth or new farming technologies as the major cause of Song economic prosperity.
 Artisans and merchants formed guilds that the state had to deal with when assessing taxes, requisitioning goods, and setting standard workers' wages and prices on goods.

 The iron industry was pursued by both private entrepreneurs who owned their own smelters as well as government-supervised smelting facilities.
 The Song economy was stable enough to produce over 100000000 kg of iron products per year.
 Large-scale deforestation would have continued if not for the 11th-century innovation of the use of coal instead of charcoal in blast furnaces for smelting cast iron.
 Much of this iron was reserved for military use in crafting weapons and armouring troops, but some was used to fashion the many iron products needed to fill the demands of the growing domestic market.
 The iron trade within China was advanced by the construction of new canals, facilitating the flow of iron products from production centres to the large market in the capital city.

 Junks from the 13th century featured hulls with watertight compartments.

 A painting shows a pair of cargo ships with stern-mounted rudders accompanied by a smaller craft.